 Court fees are all costs from your case, for example filing fees, motion fees and various court charges.
 If you can’t afford to pay these fees and have court appointed legal counsel or a Public Defender, you may get out of having to pay them.

 A Magistrate is the type of judge that presides on your case in court.
-Magistrate judges do different functions, which include determing how much your bail will be, issuing warrants for arrest, and presiding over preliminary court appearances and detention proceedings.
+Magistrate judges do different functions, which include determining how much your bail will be, issuing warrants for arrest, and presiding over preliminary court appearances and detention proceedings.

 A pre-sentencing report is completed to include your background information and details of the arrestee’s life and public history, which the magistrate will consider when determining the sentence.
 Information will be gathered from the person on trial, their family, and if necessary the victim.
 Don’t forget that you should request to get a copy of your pre-sentencing report before your sentencing, and go over it and correct any mistakes in it.

 If you get convicted of a crime during your trial, you will be given a sentence for your crime.
 The judge will have several different options when sentencing you, which include community service and probation, to even incarceration in either jail (short term) or prison (long term).
-Depending on the particulars of your trial, the severity of your crime, and any sentencing guidelines that they judge will use, you might get immediately taken into custody, or you could receive a date to to surrender and report to jail to serve your sentence.
+Depending on the particulars of your trial, the severity of your crime, and any sentencing guidelines that they judge will use, you might get immediately taken into custody, or you could receive a date to surrender and report to jail to serve your sentence.

 Want to find out if someone is incarcerated in jail, or has been an inmate in the past?